dutiona/thesis/slides/slides.md

 * General Introduction
 * Context and history of Generic Programming
-  * Problem we are solving
-  * A brief history
+  * Genericity within libraries
+  * Genericity within Programming languages
 * Generic Programming for Image Processing in the static world
-  * Taxonomy for Image processing: introducing Concepts
+  * Taxonomy for Image Processing
+  * Our Concepts for Image Processing
-  * Introducing Image Views
+  * Views for Image Processing
 * Bringing Genericity to the dynamic world
+  * Reminder about Compiled & Interpreted languages
-  * A bridge between the static and dynamic world
+  * Designing a bridge between the static and dynamic world: Hybrid solution
   * Continuation
 * General Conclusion and perspectives